JohnLavender474/Megaman-Maverick/README.md

 as one, we will fall divided.
 Together, we can build a better future."

 After the speech, Proto Man mockingly says, "Heh...
-You really think you can fix society with your fluffy words and your Mega Buster?
+You really think you can fix society with your fluffy words and your Buster, Mega?
 Evil will always perpetuate itself.
 It's a never-ending cycle.
 Face it, Megaman.
 You're a cog in the grand machine of chaos and corruption."

 Megaman, aghast at Proto Man's remarks, exclaims, "Maybe I can't solve all the world's issues, but